-François Dimberton made his debut in 1975 at the S.P.E.
+François Dimberton is a French comic book author, who began his career drawing retro-styled comics in the tradition of Tillieux, but eventually became a prolific scriptwriter of mainly biographical comics.
+He was born in Villeneuve-Saint-Georges and made his debut in 1975 at the S.P.E.
 (Société Parisienne d'Édition).
 A year later, he joined Pif Gadget magazine, where he illustrated stories with the title character 'Pif le Chien' scripted by Michel Motti or François Corteggiani.
 From 1980, he was present in Tintin with such series as 'Caline et Gribouillis' and 'Harry Plaxon'.
 At the same time, he started working for Spirou magazine, where he launched 'Jean Darc' (written by Stephen Desberg) and 'Celsius'.
-In 1982, he came up with new adventures of Maurice Tillieux' 'Félix' character in Le Journal Illustré and Félix Magazine.
-In 1982 he also illustrated 12 silent comic strips that came with Malabar chewing gum.
+In 1982, he came up with new adventures of Maurice Tillieux' classic character 'Félix' in Le Journal Illustré and Félix Magazine.
+He also illustrated twelve pantomime comic strips that came with Malabar chewing gum in that year.